Mercedes-Benz narrows profit gap with German rivals

-FRANKFURT Daimler AG (DAIGn.DE) lifted sales and profits at its core Mercedes-Benz luxury car division in the third quarter, showing the group is narrowing the gap with rivals Audi and BMW (BMWG.DE).
+FRANKFURT Daimler AG (DAIGn.DE) lifted sales and profits at its core Mercedes-Benz luxury car division in the third quarter, showing how the group is narrowing the gap with rivals Audi and BMW.

-The results are a sign that the Stuttgart-based company's efforts to regain the top spot in luxury cars it last held in 2004 are beginning to have an impact.
-But some analysts question whether Daimler has enough momentum to catch peers, whose profit margins have surged ahead.
+The results are a sign that the Stuttgart-based company's efforts to regain the top spot in luxury cars are beginning to have an impact but analysts question whether Daimler has enough momentum to catch peers, whose profit margins have surged ahead.

-Daimler is modernising its production facilities to regain ground.
-In total, the company will spend 22 billion euros on plants, equipment and research and development in 2014 to 2015, Chief Financial Officer Bodo Uebber told journalists.

-Although Daimler's industrial cash flow was healthy, Uebber said he would retain it for investments in the company's operating business rather than in special dividends or takeovers.
-"In this volatile time we want to sit on a high level of liquidity," Uebber said.

-Mercedes-Benz Car's return on sales from ongoing business rose to 8.6 percent in the third quarter from 7.6 percent, its highest level for this measure of profitability in more than three years thanks to improved pricing.
+Mercedes-Benz Car's return on sales from ongoing business rose to 8.6 percent in the third quarter from 7.6 percent, its highest level for this measure of profitability in more than three years.
 This performance helped to boost group operating profit (EBIT) by 67 percent.

+Daimler said on Thursday it still expected a significant rise in group core profit for 2014 and that sales of Mercedes-Benz and smart branded vehicles would rise above 1.6 million vehicles from 1.57 million last year, despite cutting its expectations for worldwide passenger car demand.

+It said it expected global passenger car sales to grow by just 3 percent this year, down from an earlier forecast of 4-5 percent, as the Ukraine-Russia crisis and slower growth in Brazil and Argentina would dampen demand.

 "I think Daimler has peaked.
 The margin in the cars division is really good for Mercedes standards, but it is not where it should be for a leading premium manufacturer."